idemiron/Basic-C-programing-projects/README.md

 Hi,
-This repo contains friendly begineer projects in C.
+This repo contains friendly beginner's projects in C.

-Hope you find what you looking for
+Hope you find what you looking for!